Richard S. Westfall: Recognition and awards

 Westfall received many awards, most notably election as a fellow of the American Academy of Arts and Sciences and the Royal Society of Literature and the Sarton Medal (1985) of the History of Science Society.
-His Never at Rest earned the History of Science Society's Pfizer Award in 1983 as the best book in the history of science and the American Historical Association's Leo Gershoy Award in 1982 as the most outstanding work published in English on any aspect of seventeenth- and eighteenth-century European history.
+His Never at Rest earned the History of Science Society's Pfizer Award in 1983 as the best book on the history of science and the American Historical Association's Leo Gershoy Award in 1982 as the most outstanding work published in English on any aspect of seventeenth- and eighteenth-century European history.
 He also earlier received the History of Science Society's Pfizer Award in 1972 for his Force in Newton's Physics and later received the society's Derek Price Prize in 1987 for his 1985 article "Scientific Patronage: Galileo and the Telescope."
 He won the Wilbur Cross Medal from the Yale Graduate School in 1988.
 He served as president of the History of Science Society 1977–1978.